about me

 My personal experiences with most of the products I represent fuel the passion I have to help people.
 It is my wish to help others around me to be prepared for the unexpected challenges that arise every day.

-I am currently licensed in Missouri, Illinois, Iowa, Florida, Michigan, and Wisconsin.
+I am currently licensed in Missouri, Illinois, Iowa, Florida, Michigan, Texas, and Wisconsin.
 Additional states can be added as needed.

 Experienced